GhentAnalysis/websiteInstructions/README.md

 How to add a table in a page?
 You’ll find a shortcode for the table under “Table Information”.
 E.g. [table id=2 /] Simply copy this into your page (under “Pages”) and the table will be added to the page!

+# How to update a table (e.g. PhD/Master theses)?

+Go to [PhD thesis table](https://epp.ugent.be/wp-admin/admin.php?page=tablepress&action=edit&table_id=3) or [Master thesis table](https://epp.ugent.be/wp-admin/admin.php?page=tablepress&action=edit&table_id=2) and simply fill in a new row.
+If there are no empty rows at the bottom, look for the "Add" button in the "Table manpulation".

 # How to change the email contact person?